gilzoide/pega-texto/README.md

 To use the values matched, each Expression may have a user defined Action function that produces a value.
-Each Action receives as parameter the values produced by Actions executed by inner matched Expressions, reducing them into a single value down the stack (yup, recursion)!
+Each Action receives as parameter the values produced by Actions executed by inner matched Expressions, reducing them into a single value down the stack.

 Build